It’s often asked what positive contributions to society Freemasons have achieved throughout history.

 Twain visioned the invention to help in making several clothes adjustable to fit people perfectly.
 The idea was patented on 19 December 1871.
 The patent read ‘vests, pantaloons or other garments requiring straps.’

 However, the invention did not pick for its intended use.
 Since then, vests had buckled to tighten them up, and pantaloons didn’t need to be snugly, they were a better fit when buggy.
 Instead, it ended up being an essential part of brassieres that are used in designing the women undergarment up to date.

 Apart from being an inventor and an author, Mark Twain was a Freemason.
-He was initiated into the Polar Star Lodge No. 79 of Saint Louis on 26 December 1860.
-He proceeded to receive his first degree on 18 February 1961.
+He presented his petition to Polar Star Lodge No. 79 of Saint Louis on 26 December 1860 and receive his first degree on 18 February 1861.

 He was later on raised to Master Mason.
 Due to his busy career, Twain wasn’t actively involved in Masonic activities.
 However, he maintained his affiliation to the brotherhood until his engagement to Olivia Langdon.

 Harland David Sanders, the founder of Kentucky Fried Chicken famously known as KFC, developed a ‘secret recipe’ of cooking fried chicken.

 Sanders went ahead to patent his method of preparing chicken in a pressure fryer after recognizing the potential his recipe holds.